ashira104/Lusternia-Packages/README.md

 Each folder has its own README file with what the packages do.

-Any questions or suggestions, I'm reachable on Discord as A-She-Ra#1046.
+Any questions or suggestions, I'm reachable on Discord as a-she-ra.